ChukaEbi/text-adventure/README.md

 The world class takes in yaml files and generates the game world for that instance.

+I stored the rooms in yaml files because it would be easier to create new rooms and even create new parameters for each room.

 ## How To Use It

  You should have ruby version 2.2.3 or above